 MEET YOUR ADVISOR

 Pam Hofmann is the Administrative Manager and Undergraduate Academic Advisor.
+If you need a permission code, please fill out this request form.
 You may schedule an appointment with her online through Cranium Café by clicking on the link below.
-Alternatively, you may call her at 801-585-5176 between the hours of 8AM - 5PM MST or e-mail her anytime at firstname.lastname@example.org
+Alternatively, you may call her at 801-585-5176 between the hours of 8AM - 5PM MST or e-mail her anytime at email@example.com

 Mining Engineers work in mining and mineral extraction facilities.
 Their work may be office-based, on site, or a combination of both.
 They are in charge of coordinating and supervising the many activities associated with the digging, extraction, and transportation of materials out of a mine- all the while being mindful of worker’s health and safety.
 Additionally, Mining Engineers also need to be environmentally aware, finding ways to reduce the negative impact their activities have on nature.

 A Mining Engineer’s field of expertise will depend on the type of raw material they specialize in.
 Since each material requires special tools and methods to successfully extract it, Mining Engineering is an exciting career to embark on due to the vast number of possibilities it presents to design and develop machines, techniques and processes.